Harender24/sp-dev-docs/docs/business-apps/power-automate/sharepoint-connector-actions-triggers.md

 ### When a file is deleted

 Triggers the flow when you delete a file in a document library.
 You can optionally specify a folder to watch.
 When you delete a folder, the trigger activates only once for the deleted folder, including its subfolders.
-To get the properties of the deleted file, you must connect this trigger to the associated SharePoint site on which the trigger is epxected to run, using a site collection user account.
+To get the properties of the deleted file, you must connect this trigger to the associated SharePoint site on which the trigger is expected to run, using a site collection user account.

 ### For a selected file